Skip to main content

 The Hello Girls

-March 2024
+October 2024

 2min read

-America’s first female soldiers were Signal Corps telephone operators making sure critical messages got through, often while threatened by artillery fire.
+America’s first female soldiers were Signal Corps telephone operators who made sure that critical messages got through, often while threatened by artillery fire.

 The Hello Girls: America’s First Women Soldiers, by Elizabeth Cobbs (Harvard University Press)

 The United States was tragically unprepared for World War I. Woodrow Wilson's slogan for re-election in 1916 had been “He kept us out of war,” which most Americans endorsed at the time.
-But when war was finally declared war on April 2, 1917, the isolationist attitude would mean that American armed forces were undermanned and ill-equipped.
+But, when war was finally declared war on April 2, 1917, the isolationist attitude would mean that American armed forces were undermanned and ill-equipped.
 The European powers, on the other hand, had developed advanced weaponry — artillery, tanks, machine guns, and airplanes.
 It would take the Americans time to catch up.

 Women operated the telephone switchboards that allowed commanders to understand and control what was going on.
 Exchanges at forward headquarters sometimes came under artillery fire, and operators kept their gas masks close.